Continuing Education Fire Science Courses

 This course is designed to prepare the fire service employee for safe operations of fire department pumping apparatus and basic troubleshooting procedures for fire service pumps.
 This course meets NFPA 1002, Standard for Fire Department Apparatus Operators.

 This course is designed to show the different forms of matter and energy, common substances and how they relate to fires.
-The chemical formulas of flammable and combustible substances, their bondings and separations, as well as the different chemcial reactions related to fire and oxidation are covered.
+The chemical formulas of flammable and combustible substances, their bondings and separations, as well as the different chemical reactions related to fire and oxidation are covered.

 In this course students study the application of hydraulics to assure effective water stream at fire ground, practical and specific problems related to water supply, including water demands for sprinklers, standpipes, hose streams and nozzles.
 Underwriters Laboratory and National Fire Protection Association standards are studied.